-Directly across the street from the University of Colorado-Boulder, framed by the picturesque Flatiron peaks, sits one of Boulder's oldest elementary schools and one of three dual language schools in the Boulder Valley School District, University Hill Elementary.
-In a County that is predominantly white (90%) and wealthy, Uni Hill serves a population that is 68% Latinx, 51% English Language Learners, and 56% eligible for free or reduced-price lunch.
-Uni Hill's Latinx families belong to a community that is largely invisible to visitors to Boulder and most students on CU's campus.
-Many are mixed-status families with one or more immigrant parents of undocumented status, working in the informal and service economies.
-In a city whose median home price reached \$1,557,500 in March 2021, up from \$1 million a year ago1, many Uni Hill Latinx families reside in mobile home communities and subsidized housing in Census tracts with high rates of poverty.
+Framed by the picturesque Flatiron mountains near the University of Colorado-Boulder, one of Boulder's oldest elementary schools and one of three dual language schools in the district is Mountain View Elementary.
+In a County that is predominantly white (90%) and wealthy, Mountain View serves a population that is 68% Latinx, 51% English Language Learners, and 56% eligible for free or reduced-price lunch.
+Mountain View's Latinx families belong to a community that is largely invisible to visitors to Boulder and most students on CU's campus.
+Many are mixed-status families with one or more immigrant parents working in the informal and service economies.
+In a city whose median home price reached \$1,557,500 in March 2021, up from \$1 million a year ago2, many Mountain View Latinx families reside in mobile home communities and subsidized housing in Census tracts with high rates of poverty.
 As low-income, Latinx English Language Learners, they belong to a community that is underrepresented on campus and face multiple barriers to higher education.
 Behind these simple descriptors, however, are complex sociocultural, political and economic realities and lived experiences that offer unique cultural resources for surviving and transcending inequality.
-The cultural mentoring program at Uni Hill aims to excavate these resources and make them available to support students' educational journeys.
+The cultural mentoring program at Mountain View aims to excavate these resources and make them available to support students' educational journeys.